 Some of the specific social wall use cases include:

 Corporations with Social Media War Rooms are able to watch what is being shared about their company online.
 It also allows them to monitor competitor activity and provide immediate customer support.

-Internal Communications and people operations teams use social walls to improve morale at the office by showing customer content, comments, and so on.
+Internal Communications and people operations teams use social media walls to improve morale at the office by showing customer content, comments, and so on.
 This establishes a running narrative that all stakeholders can access at any time.

-Influence buying decisions at retail
+Social Walls influence buying decisions at retail

 Social walls have been very effective in influencing buying decisions in brick and mortar stores by showing authentic user content on digital screens.
 This provides validation for the customer and encourages them to engage with the brand beyond the sale.

-Digital-out-of-home (DOOH) campaigns
+Digital-out-of-home (DOOH) campaigns with social media walls

 DOOH campaigns take the ads off of social platforms and deliver them to the consumer in a contextual setting, such as in a restaurant, subway station or other public places.
 From a social wall standpoint, this kind of campaign leverages user-generated content (UGC) delivered through digital signage in bus stations, train stations, airports, and on billboards.